Prathamesh52-28/Boat_project/README.md

 We've given an project to clone the boAt-Lifestyle website and we've completed this project in one week with the concepts we have learned(like HTML,CSS,JavaScript,DOM-Manipulation etc)

-Rahim Laskar and Akshata Ganbote has created the Navbar, footer and the home page of boAt-Lifestyle Website.

 ![1](https://user-images.githubusercontent.com/113714058/205993164-83b3db5a-d672-4a4d-a79b-bedc6540fd8b.png)